acl-org/emnlp-2022/_pages/venue.md

 The local organization team has been in touch with leaders of LGBTQ+ affinity groups to discuss how to make the venue most hospitable and answer any concerns they may have.
 A blog post with advice for LGBTQ+ visitors is available [here](https://2022.emnlp.org/blog/EMNLP-2022-Abu-Dhabi-LGBTQ+-Visitor-Considerations/).

-**I have never been to the UAE before, and I have some concerns about traveling there.
+**I have never been to the UAE before, and I have some questions about traveling there.
 Who can I talk to?**

 The local organization team is happy to answer any questions and concerns by email or schedule Zoom sessions.
 Please email <emnlp2022abudhabi@googlegroups.com>.

 *We plan on updating the FAQ continuously*